by: SEO Strategist

 💡 Link Building Specialist – $25000 to $45000 annually.
 The link-building expert is responsible for developing and executing the link-building strategy, including prospecting, vetting, outreach, and negotiating.
 He also analyzes campaign performance, adjusts strategies as needed, and maintains relationships with key stakeholders and publishers.

-But, if you’re looking for alternatives, without the hefty price tag of hiring a full-time link-building specialist, bringing on a freelancer is a fantastic option.
+But, if you’re looking for alternatives, without the high cost of hiring a full-time link-building specialist, bringing on a freelancer is a fantastic option.
 Instead of spending between $25,000 and $45,000 each year on an in-house employee, a freelancer can deliver the same high-quality link-building services for a much lower cost.
-Plus, freelancers offer flexibility—you can easily adjust the amount of work based on your current needs without the commitment of a long-term salary.
+Plus, freelancers offer flexibility; you can easily adjust the amount of work based on your current needs without the commitment of a long-term salary.

 💡 Guest Post Writer – $30000-$45000 annually for a full-time SEO content writer.
 In my previous article on guest posting, I already discussed that if your guest post gets accepted without any fees on serious publications like Search Engine Journal, it truly requires a special talent.
-It takes expertise in specific industries—think medical professionals or other niche specialists—to create high-quality guest posts.
+It takes expertise in specific industries, for example, medical professionals or other niche specialists, to create high-quality guest posts.

 Naturally, hiring such specialized SEO writers can be quite costly.
 However, if you’re open to paying websites for guest post placements, you have the flexibility to work with general writers who offer their services at a more affordable rate.
 If you skimp on the quality of your content, most websites won’t accept your guest posts.